 10. Liban Quarry & Plaszow

 Just next to Krakus Mound, you’ll see Liban Quarry mostly overgrown by trees with some rusty structures.
-Parts of the film Schindler’s List were filled here, Steven Spielberg had a replica of the Kraków-Płaszów Concentration Camp made.
+Parts of Schindler’s List were filmed here.
+Steven Spielberg had a replica of the Kraków-Płaszów Concentration Camp made.

 I have seen some people hike down to the bottom, but it is very steep so I never dared to.
 However, if you continue down the path from Krakus Mound, along the quarry, you will reach the remains of the real Kraków-Płaszów Concentration Camp.